apauliuc/active-segmentation/README.md

-# mscai-thesis
+# MSc AI -Thesis
-Thesis for the MSc AI
+Thesis for the AI Master's Programme